opendp/smartnoise-core/ffi-rust/README.md

 Different combinations of feature flags may be set.

+To build with the runtime and secure noise:

+    cargo build

 To build without the runtime:

     cargo build --no-default-features

-To build with the runtime:
+To build with the runtime and secure noise:

     cargo build --no-default-features --features use-secure-noise

-To build with the runtime, where GMP and MPFR are provided by the operating system:
+To build with the runtime and secure noise, where GMP and MPFR are provided by the operating system:

     cargo build --no-default-features --features use-system-libs